org-emotion-researcher/DeepFace-Demonstration/README.md

 #### 2.1 Download the Project Folder including exemplary videos through Git
 - This might take some time and requires a stable internet connection
-- Either now or after initialising Git LSF it is recommended to navigate to a directory where the new folder should be created.
+- Either now or after initialising Git LFS it is recommended to navigate to a directory where the new folder should be created.
 For example:
   ```bash
   cd C:\Users\your_username\Documents
   ```